 Transfers: Lancaster will not consider transfers from any other undergraduate programme onto medicine.
 Transfers from another institution’s medicine course to Lancaster will only be considered in the case of mitigating circumstances.

 Work experience: You should undertake relevant work experience/voluntary work to demonstrate your commitment to medicine and to explore your suitability for the profession.
+Candidates are required to provide contact details for claims of work experience in their personal statement.

 Personal statement: Your personal statement will be read as part of the application process and should contain information about your work experience, voluntary work and why you are suitable for a career in medicine.
 The statement should be well-written and insightful to display your communication skills.